ChangLuis/LearningSpider/README.md

 ### Goal

-* Using requests and beautifulsoup to fetch the web
+* Using requests and beautifulsoup to fetch the web material I want.